PaulSt/NGSTrefftz/README.md

    * [ngsolve](https://www.ngsolve.org) >= 6.2  (to access the newest features the nightly version of NGSolve works best)

 ## News
+⚠️ Apr, 2025: `TrefftzEmbedding` has a new interface, please check the documentation for details.

+🚀 Jul, 2024: Conforming Trefftz embedding implementation by [@johann-cm](https://github.com/johann-cm)

 ⚠️ Oct, 2022: With v0.2.0 the git history has undergone a major cleanup, please make sure to clone the repo anew.

 🚀 Oct, 2022: New and improved implementation of the embedded Trefftz method via `EmbeddedTrefftzFES`!